How To Add A Link Section To WordPress

 (Links widget)

-To make the ‘Links’ widget active, drag the widget to one of your widget areas and drop it wherever you want your links section to show up …
+To make the ‘Links’ widget active, drag it to one of the widget sections in the Widgets screen and drop it wherever you would like the links section to show up …

-Drag and drop your links widget to add it to a widgetized menu
+Drag & drop your links widget to add it to a widgetized menu

-(Add a links widget to a widgetized menu using drag & drop)
+(Add a links widget to a widgetized area using drag & drop)

-The Links widget includes a number of configurable options.
-You can specify what information you would like to display about your links and how many links you want displayed on your sidebar menu …
+The Links widget offers various configurable settings.
+For example, you can specify what information you want to display about your links and how many links you would like displayed on your sidebar menu …

 (Link widget - configurable settings)

-You can add as many link widgets as you want.
-This allows you to add and feature various link sections on your site …
+You can also add multiple link widgets to your sidebar.
+This lets you add and display several links on your site …

 Link widget settings - Select Link Category